Medical Accuracy & Trust

 World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), European Medicines Agency (EMA), and national health ministries.

-Publications indexed in MEDLINE, PubMed, Cochrane Library, and leading medical journals (NEJM, The Lancet, JAMA, BMJ).
-We prioritize systematic reviews and meta-analyses from high-impact factor journals.
+Publications indexed in MEDLINE, PubMed, Cochrane Library, and leading journals (NEJM, The Lancet, JAMA, BMJ).
+We prioritize systematic reviews and meta-analyses from high-impact journals.

-Evidence-based recommendations from specialty societies (American College of Cardiology, Endocrine Society, ADA).
+Evidence-based recommendations from specialty societies (ACC, Endocrine Society, ADA).
 CLSI laboratory standards, diagnostic assay documentation, and internationally recognized reference ranges.

 Staying current with medical science is crucial.
 Here's how we maintain content accuracy: